-- (i) The Company received a sum of N3.5billion from her core Shareholders as deposit for shares towards the recapitalization exercise on 31 December 2020 out of which only a sum of N400million was immediately credited to her account while the balance of N3.1billion was credited on 4 January 2021 being the next business day. - (ii) In compliance with the requirements of Financial Reporting Council of Nigeria (FRC) and the Institute of Chartered Accountants of Nigeria (ICAN) in respect of COVID-19, the Directors have assessed the impact of COVID-19 on the financial statements as a whole and are of the opinion that it has no material effect.
+- (i) No events or transactions have occurred since the financial position date, which would have a material effect on the financial statements at that date or which need to be mentioned in the financial statements. - (ii) In compliance with the requirements of Financial Reporting Council of Nigeria(FRC) and the Institute of Chartered Accountants of Nigeria (ICAN) in respect of COVID-19, the Directors have assessed the impact of COVID-19 on the financial statements as a whole and are of the opinion that it has no material effect.